ByteOverlord/Watch_Quake/README.md

 * Audacity (only for music)

-## Building the Watch_Quake
+## <a name="building"></a>Building the Watch_Quake

-Install Xcode through Apple AppStore and install command-line tools when Xcode asks for it.
+1) Install Xcode through Apple AppStore and install command-line tools when Xcode asks for it.

-Download the Watch Quake from GitHub. (<https://github.com/ByteOverlord/Watch_Quake>)
+2) Download the Watch Quake from GitHub. (<https://github.com/ByteOverlord/Watch_Quake>)

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_00.png)

-Get Quake through gog.com (if you just want to use the shareware jump to “Copy PAK...” and only use the shareware’s PAK0.PAK)
+3) Get Quake through gog.com (if you just want to use the shareware jump to step “8.
+Copy PAK...” and only use the shareware’s PAK0.PAK)

-Download the quake installer from your gog.com profile:
+4) Download the quake installer from your gog.com profile:
  `"gog.com Profile" -> Games -> Quake -> View Downloads -> Download Offline Backup Game Installers -> Quake`

 ![Screenshot](https://github.com/ByteOverlord/Watch_Quake/raw/main/README_images/Game_Install_Guide_01_A.png)